 Treatment for pterygium will depend on the size and symptoms.
 If it is smaller, lubricating eye drops may be used to help relieve discomfort.
 If it becomes large enough that it affects vision, it may be surgically removed.
 It can also be removed for cosmetic purposes.
 Unfortunately, even with surgery, there is still a chance that the pterygium will return.

-To learn more about pterygium, or if you are interested in scheduling an appointment at our practice, please call (610) 696-1230 today.
+To learn more about pterygium, or if you are interested in scheduling an appointment with one of our experienced eye doctors in Chester County, please call (610) 696-1230 today.